go-gost/docs/en/docs/getting-started/configuration-overview.md

     * The authentication `gost:gost` is converted to `connector.auth`.
 	* The option `foo=bar` is converted to `connector.metadata` and `dialer.metadata`

+## Hot Reload

+The configuration can be reloaded by sending `SIGHUP` signal to the process.
+If there is an error in the configuration parsing, it will not be applied.

 ## System Service

 GOST supports running as a system service